 Dr. Zimmer-Gembeck has published almost 200 empirical and review papers, book chapters, monographs and edited books and holds a number of research grants.
 She is Director of the Family Interaction Program at Griffith University, which includes a number of research programs and interventions (e.g., Parent-Child Interaction Therapy, Circle of Security, Regulating Overload and Anger) to support Gold Coast-area families.

-Dr. Zimmer-Gembeck was awarded the 2013 GU Health Group Award for Research Excellence in Postgraduate Supervision.
+Dr. Zimmer-Gembeck was awarded the 2017 Health PVC Award for Research Excellence, as well as the 2013 GU Health Group Award for Research Excellence in Postgraduate Supervision.
 She is currently supervising 1 postdoctoral fellow and 17 PhD students.
 In addition, she has supervised the research projects of 56 postgraduate students (37 PhD, 9 DPsych, 9 Masters) and 31 honours students to completion.
 She leads a team of more than 10 staff who work as research assistants and psychologists within The Family Interaction Research Program (FIP) and on other research projects.

 - American Psychological Association (APA)